lineality/rust_language_crustacean_learning_modules/0002_Rust_Simple_HelloWorld_project_with_cargo.md

 ```

 ## File Tree
-Look at the files and file-structure of files and folders created by cargo:
+Look at the files and file-structure of files and folders created by cargo.
 ```
 $ tree
 ```